Tritlo/duckdb-haskell/CONTRIBUTING.md

 ## Native Dependencies & Configuration
 Ensure a compatible `libduckdb` shared library is present before building or running tests; the bindings target DuckDB 1.4-series.

+## Documentation

+All exported functions and datatypes should have Haddock comments.
+Ensure that `cabal haddock all` shows full coverage.